jstastny-cz/civ/README.md

 civ
 ===

-This project serves as a showcase application of Drools and jBPM.
+This project serves as a showcase application of Drools 6.0 and jBPM 6.0.
 Its main purpose was to find out whether the tools offer sufficient functionality for game-logic implementation of turn-based strategic computer game.

 **Modules**